“For a 10-minute winter swim, I’m not sure wearing a wetsuit is worth it. What do you think?” Simon Griffiths answers this reader question

 These benefits can be achieved with short dips.
 There is no need to pull on a wetsuit to stay in the water longer to get them.
 In fact, the wetsuit may detract from the experience.
 But if you had any notion of staying fit through winter swimming, you will have to abandon them with your wetsuit.

 This raises the question, if you’re used to wearing a wetsuit, how do you ditch it?

-I’m normally a wetsuit swimmer, but when Lockdown 2 started, I set myself a challenge to swim in the river every day, without a wetsuit, until I could get back to the pool.
+I’m normally a wetsuit swimmer, but a few winters ago I set myself a challenge to swim in the river every day, without a wetsuit.
 The water temperature was about 11 degrees when I started and dropped to less than 8 at the end.

-Based on that (and 10-years of publishing Outdoor Swimmer magazine and observing other winter swimmers), here’s what I’d advise if you want to ditch your wetsuit:
+Based on that (and many years of publishing Outdoor Swimmer magazine and observing other winter swimmers), here’s what I’d advise if you want to ditch your wetsuit:

 - Embrace the winter swimming experience for what it is.

 - Make sure you know about cold water shock, swim failure, hypothermia and after-drop.
 Refer to the winter swimming section on our website.